ABSTRACT: Six adult female

 eight or ten openmouthed faces but not yawning

-(for example, while pant-hooting or
+(for example, while pant-hooting or grinning),

-grinning), again separated by a blank
+again separated by a blank screen.

-screen.
-The videos displayed chimpanzees in

-salient feature being the yawns or open-mouthed

-expressions.
-One yawn video presented yawns by

-familiar chimpanzees from the subjects' own

-unfamiliar chimpanzees in the wild.
 The videos

+displayed chimpanzees in various postures and

+orientations, the most salient feature being the

+video presented yawns by familiar chimpanzees

+from the subjects' own group, and the other

+presented yawns by unfamiliar chimpanzees in the

-(Panasonic TH-14RF2) positioned on a small table
+monitor (Panasonic TH-14RF2) positioned on a

-glass-walled booth.
+front of the glass-walled booth.

 (c) Experimental procedure